YOGA TEACHER | SOUTH LONDON

 - Yoga & Ayurveda for specific health conditions

 - Who Are You?
 Discover Your Elemental Nature

 - Rhythm of Life: Living in Tune With Your Nature (Dinacharya)

 - Living Your Best Life by Listening to Your Doshas!

 - Your Seasonal Sadhana (Rutacharya)

-I’m a qualified yoga teacher, having completed triyoga’s two-year, 390-hour diploma in 2018.
-My teachers were Carlos Pomeda, Jeff Phenix and Susannah Hoffman.
-The training is accredited by British Wheel of Yoga and Yoga Alliance.
+I’m a qualified yoga teacher, trained on triyoga’s two-year, 390 hours diploma.
+My teachers were Jeff Phenix, Susannah Hoffman and Carlos Pomeda.
+The training is accredited by British Wheel of Yoga and Yoga Alliance, and I firmly believe it is one of the most thorough, high quality and authentic teacher trainings available.
 I teach a flowing form of hatha yoga, blending postures that develop stillness, strength and grounding with flowing, graceful movements that develop flexibility, ease and lightness in the body.
 This physical aspect is combined with meditation and philosophy from Shaiva tantra with elements of shakta tantra and classical yoga.

 I love the different yoga traditions, their fascinating history and texts and the wisdom contained in them.
 I hope to share some of their teachings and my enthusiasm with you.
 Or, if you just want to stretch and strengthen your body and find a bit of mental peace, that’s fne too!